mmitch/omxplayer-frontend/README.md

 ### PORT CHANGE ###

-By default, `omxplayerdpy` will run on port 8080.
+By default, `omxplayerd.py` will run on port 8080.
 If you want another port (say, the default HTTP port 80 when you have no other webserver running, so you don't have to enter the `:8080` in the URL), add the port number as a parameter to `omxplayerd.py`